somprasongd/standup-report/QWEN.md

 2. **Standup Form**: Authenticated users can submit their daily standup reports with fields for yesterday's work, today's plans, and blockers.

-3. **Standup List**: View recent standup entries from team members.
+3. **Standup List**: View recent standup entries from team members with two viewing modes:
+   - **Grid View**: Traditional card-based layout with scrollable content
+   - **Kanban View**: Board-based layout with separate scrollbars for each column

+## Recent Improvements

+- **Responsive Layout**: The application now uses a full-height layout that properly fits the viewport without browser scrollbars
+- **Scrollable Components**:
+  - Grid view has scrollable content area
+  - Kanban view has separate scrollbars for each board column
+- **Footer Visibility**: The footer is always visible without requiring page scrolling

 ## Development Setup